Based on 2008 HBR Article from Noam Wasserman “The Founder’s Dilemma”. Summarized and adapted by Menno van Dijk, of ScaleUpNation.

 Ideally, a board should keep the founder involved after he is no longer the CEO.

 After all, you can replace an executive, but you can’t replace a founder.
 And the unique skills demonstrated to envision the opportunity and achieve product/market fit during the startup phase, are still highly relevant during the scale-up phase.

 Many times, keeping the founder on board is easier said than done.
 Founders can act, sometimes unconsciously, as negative forces.
 They can resist the changes suggested by new CEOs.
-But also, those (co-founders, employees, investors, board members) who have now gained control can misuse this for selfish objectives or have misplaced confidence in own capabilities and judgment.
-The founder can leave deeply disappointed feeling his legacy being squandered.
+But also, those who have now gained control – co-founders, employees, investors, board members – can misuse this for selfish objectives or have misplaced confidence in own capabilities and judgment.
+The founder can leave deeply disappointed, feeling his legacy being squandered.
 Sharing and relinquishing control is a courageous act.
 The responsibility is also on the receiving end to recognize this and maintain appropriate balance and restraint.

 Boards can sometimes help founders find new roles.
-When a founder has an affinity for a particular functional area, such as engineering, the board can offer him or her the opportunity of focusing on that area and letting the new CEO “take on all the things you don’t like to do.”
+When a founder has an affinity for a particular functional area, such as engineering, the board can offer them the opportunity of focusing on that area and letting the new CEO “take on all the things you don’t like to do.”
 The more concrete value the new CEO adds, the easier it will be for the founder to accept the transition.

 Entrepreneurs need to come to grips with what success means to them.
-Founders who understand that their goal is to achieve something larger than themselves in terms of impact, value creation and organizational size will not view themselves as failures when they step down from the top job, as long as these goals are being achieved.
+Founders who understand that their goal is to achieve something larger than themselves in terms of impact, value creation, and organizational size, will not view themselves as failures when they step down from the top job, as long as these goals are being achieved.
 Founders must, as the old Chinese proverb says, “decide on three things at the start: the rules of the game, the stakes, and the quitting time.”